fchastanet/bash-tools-framework/CompilationTools.md

 # Compilation tools

-Compilation tools is made with these 2 commands:

-- **compile** : Inlines all the functions used in the script given in parameter
+Compilation tools is made with the command **compile**.
+It inline all the functions used in the script given in parameter.
-- **constructBinFile** : create binary file from a srcFile

 ## 1. Why ?